MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

   - PowerApps
 ---

-# Your device configuration is preventing sign-in to Power Apps mobile
+# Your device configuration is preventing sign-in to Power Apps mobile app

 If you receive this message it means that your IT administrator is using Microsoft Intune and requires you to sign-in securely using an authenticator app, but your device configuration is blocking the Power Apps mobile app from launching the authenticator app installed on your device.
 Microsoft authenticator apps are Authenticator and Company Portal.
 Your company may also use a third-party authenticator app.
 If you are unsure, ask your IT administrator which authenticator app you should be using and then follow the instructions below.